 To tweak the size of your embedded prototype, you can do the following:

 1. Generate the embed code like you normally would.
-When you’ve done that, you should have HTML that looks something like this:
+The HTML looks similar to this:

 <iframe width="494" height="1010" src="//invis.io/ABCD1234" frameborder="0" allowfullscreen></iframe>